django-cms/django-classy-tags/docs/reference.rst

     *no_resolve* has the same effects as in :class:`classytags.arguments.Argument` however applies to all values of this argument.

+    .. attribute:: sequence_class

+        Class to be used to build the sequence.
+Defaults to :class:`classytags.utils.ResolvableList`.

 .. class:: Flag(name[, default][, true_values][, false_values][, case_sensitive])